 Our top audio-visual buying guides

-When it comes to getting around, whether it’s in a car, aeroplane, or on an electric scooter, our Style and Travel Editor, Spencer Hart, alongside our expert product reviewers are well placed to recommend the best products available.
-So, if you’re looking for the smoothest rolling suitcase to impress your business class buddies, or a dash cam that’s constantly recording the road ahead, we’ve tested the best products to spend your money on and make travelling the world a breeze.
+When it comes to getting around, whether it’s in a car, bike, or on an electric scooter, our Active Editor, Matt Kollat, alongside our expert product reviewers, are well placed to recommend the best products available.
+So, if you’re looking for the smoothest rolling suitcase to impress your business class buddies or a dash cam that’s constantly recording the road ahead, we’ve tested the best products to spend your money on and make travelling the world a breeze.

-We review all of these products in the real world – in airports, planes, our cars, and on roads – this helps us get a real sense how well they perform under the pressures and strains of travel.
-So, for example, when we’re reviewing electric scooters we’ll use them for several weeks to commute, or, if we’re reviewing a dash cam we’ll install it in our car and test is under every condition possible.
-Unfortunately we can’t take every single suitcase or travel stroller we review on a holiday (if only) but we still look at these products to evaluate their practicality, size, weight, and whether they perform as expected.
-Our authoritative reviews tell readers what it's actually like to own and travel with these products.
+We review all of these products in the real world which helps us get a real sense of how well they perform under the pressures and strains of travel.
+So, for example, when we’re reviewing electric scooters we’ll use them for several weeks to commute, or, if we’re reviewing a dash cam we’ll install it in our car and test it under every condition possible.

 Bikes and ebikes are assessed on a performance-to-cost ratio and ridden for as long as it takes to form a strong opinion of their worth.
 We always make clear where we test bikes (and where we do not) so on the whole, ebikes are rated based on their city performance, mountain bikes and their electric siblings are done in rural areas and, obviously, up mountains and trails, while road bikes are assessed by a small number of Lycra-clad men and women who value speed over comfort.